inca/cx-site/src/main/webapp/pages/orm.md

     lang:scala
-    // prepare relation nodes which will participate in query: val co = Country as "co"
+    // prepare relation nodes which will participate in query: val co = Country AS "co"
-    val ci = City as "ci"
+    val ci = City AS "ci"
     // prepare a query:
     val q = SELECT (co.*) FROM (co JOIN ci) WHERE (ci.name LIKE "Moscow) ORDER_BY (co.name ASC)
     // execute a query: